What is a third party debt order

 So how does a third party order work?
 To kick off the process, a creditor has to fill out an N349 form.
 Once it’s submitted to the court, they then decide whether to grant the order or not – which is done on a case by case basis.
 Split into two stages – the Interim Order and a Final Order, it’s important to know what happens in each of them.

 Once the court grants a TPDO, the interim stage begins.
 During this, the amount of money that’s owed is specified.
 Then, the debtor’s money will be frozen within their account until the Final Order is given and a court hearing has taken place.
-When this has taken effect, the court lists a date as to when the order is to be completed.
+When this has taken effect, the court lists the date as to when the order is to be completed.

 Keep in mind that any money that you’re paid after the date of the application won’t be frozen and you’ll have access to it – it’s only the money that was in there when it was granted that you won’t be able to withdraw.
 This gives people the peace of mind that they can still afford to pay their bills and any other living expenses.